alexdelorenzo/cast_control/README.md

   Control casting devices via Linux media controls and desktops.

-  This daemon connects your casting device directly to the D-Bus media player interface.
+  This daemon connects your casting device to the D-Bus media player interface (MPRIS).

   See https://github.com/alexdelorenzo/cast_control for more information.